 Hiring Someone Yourself

-If you hire someone yourself then the going rate for a full-time helper (between 40 and 45 hours per week) is approximately CI$450 per week, before overtime.
+If you hire someone yourself, expect to pay between CI$405-CI$575 per week for 40-45 hours per week, before overtime, plus a housing allowance.
 For this salary, they would be expected to be able to drive your children, cook for them and help with cleaning the house.
+You will also need to take care of your employee’s health insurance and pension, give them at least two weeks paid vacation per year and pay them double time for working any public holidays.
+A good employer may also pay for one airline ticket home per year and give a Christmas bonus of between two weeks and a month’s salary.
 For part-time work, babysitting or overtime, the going rate is CI$12 per hour.
-You will also need to take care of your employee’s health insurance and pension, give them at least two weeks paid vacation per year and pay them double time for working any public holidays.
-A good employer may also pay for one airline ticket home per year and give a Christmas bonus of between two weeks’ and a month’s salary.

 When hiring someone yourself, keep in mind that they may not be properly trained.
 Private staffing companies, such as Minerva Cayman, offer certified housekeeping training of household staff.